entercloudsuite/automium-docs/content/guides/database-configuration.md

 date: "14/03/2018"
 ---

-In Automium, the [Application](/concepts/application) is the standard way to  deploy the configurations.
+In Automium, the [Application](/concepts/application) is the standard way to  deploy configurations.

 From the **My Applications** section, you can create a new Application.
 A unique name and a target are mandatory.
 A target, should be clear looking at the prepopulated list, could be one of the deployed service, such as "POSTGRES".